Doonesbury by Garry Trudeau for September 06, 2015

 4. Missing large

-george about 9 years ago
+george over 9 years ago

 adjuncts barely get paid.
 I turned down two adjunct positions because I could make more money as an artist.